 Ironstring founder Mark Johnson began his journalism career by writing and shooting photos for VeloNews and AMC Outdoors in the late 1980s.

-In 2012, VeloPress published Argyle Armada: Behind the Scenes of the Pro Cycling Life, a book Mark wrote and photographed about a year with the Garmin pro cycling team and founder Jonathan Vaughter's efforts to turn cycling away from its doping past.
+In 2012, VeloPress published Argyle Armada: Behind the Scenes of the Pro Cycling Life, a book Mark wrote and photographed about a year with the Garmin pro cycling team.

 Ironstring cycling photography and journalism has been featured on NBC and Fox television networks, and Mark has presented in the U.S. and abroad on subjects as diverse as doping in pro cycling, the business of professional cycling, product design, photography, effective writing, the psychology of consumer problem solving, and web usability.